thlee93/DeepFam-Pytorch/README.md

 --test_file data/subfamily/test.txt
 ```

-To dedicate target directory to write training logs, use `--log_dir` flag to designate the directory.
+To dedicate a target directory to write training logs, use `--log_dir` flag to designate the directory.